stephanephanon/womenwhocode/scrapy_tutorial/README.md

 # Before You Start

-1. Clone the repo.
-You need the 'scrapy_tutorial' directory for this lab.
+1. Clone the womenwhocode repo.
+You only need the 'scrapy_tutorial' directory for this lab.
 2. Install python if you don't have it.
 Python 3 is preferred.
 3. Make a python virtual environment and install Scrapy.